melaniaandrisan/melaniaandrisan.github.io/_posts/2018-09-30-keto-avocado-brownies.md

 ![In the tray]({{ site.url }}/assets/keto_avocado_brownie/final_in_tray.JPG)

 ### Serve
-Serve with as is or add some ice cream or some wipped cream.
-Delicios!
+Serve with as is or add some ice cream or some whipped cream.
+Delicious!
 ![Serve]({{ site.url }}/assets/keto_avocado_brownie/serve.JPG)

 ### Store